BioDT/uc-ces-recreation/README.md

 ### Additional tools

-If you're comfortable running things from the shell, the `dev/` directory may be useful to you.
+If you're comfortable running things from the terminal, the `dev/` directory may be useful to you.
 See [dev/README.md](dev/README.md) for further guidance.

 ### Testing the installed package